DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 In Relapse, the player will (eventually) have the ability to purchase newer, more powerful versions of the guns in the vendor areas.
 We need the weapons that the player can buy to be more balanced.

+Every weapon has a base version (the name of it ends with 1) that is the weakest version of the weapon.
+The other versions of the weapon are stronger and more expensive (the number at the end of the weapon's name increases with the weapon's power).

 ### How to Change the Gun Values

 The guns are composed of two main parts: